ivstiv/virtualizor-docker/README.md

 ## Docker-Compose

+### Build locally

-If you would like to use this docker image with docker-compose, there is an example docker-compose.yml in this repository.
+If you would like to use this docker image with docker-compose, there is an example [docker-compose.yml](docker-compose.yml) in this repository.
 Simply clone the repository to the folder you would like to store your data and run the command `docker-compose up -d`.

+### Use prebuilt image

+We provide hosted prebuilt images on Docker Hub, see those [images above](#pre-built-images).
+You can use the [altered example dockerhub_docker-compose.yml here](dockerhub_docker-compose.yml).

 ## Keep it updated